Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 The basic workflow is [1,2]: start a virtual machine, install monitoring software and a database management system, import data, run benchmarks (external tool) and shut down everything with a single command.
 A more advanced workflow is: Plan a sequence of such experiments, run plan as a batch and join results for comparison.

+It is also possible to scale-out drivers for generating and loading data and for benchmarking to simulate cloud-native environments as in [4].
+See [example](TPCTC23/README.md) results as presented in [A Cloud-Native Adoption of Classical DBMS Performance Benchmarks and Tools](http://dx.doi.org/10.13140/RG.2.2.29866.18880) and how they are generated.

 See the [homepage](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager) and the [documentation](https://bexhoma.readthedocs.io/en/latest/).